 Game On!
 Tailwater Time

-We are about 6 weeks early around here in the Sierra and with runoff happening on our freestone rivers, the tailwaters have been fishing really well.
-I’ve never seen so many trucks in the Little Truckee parking lots in Fegruary but was what it was with the early season.
-It also means bugs are starting early and we’re seeing Skwala hatches around in addition to the baetis that have been coming off.
+We are about 6 weeks early around here in the Sierra so just pretend we’re in a normal years May.
+The heat wave has jumpstarted runoff on our freestone rivers, but the tailwaters have been fishing really well.
+I’ve never seen so many trucks in the Little Truckee parking lots in February but who can blame everyone for wanting to fish and not ski.
+It also means our spring bugs are starting early and we’re seeing Skwala hatches with some mixed march browns along with the normal baetis hatches midday.
 This next week is looking warm for March - so runoff will continue to be strong on the un-dammed rivers but break out the sunscreen and head to your favorite tailwater - it’s Spring Break so it looks to be busy out there.
 Keep reading to read where we’re fishing.

 This report is written to give a quick overview of the Tahoe area, for a more detailed report including access, stop by the shop or give us a call at 530-541-8208

-East Fork Carson River: The river is starting its full-blown run-off.
-Last week we saw the flows get down to low 500s and the edges were actually fishing pretty good.
-Pat’s Rubber Legs were the winner in the slow water.
-The fish are around but limited to the slow edges - if you’re wading out you’re probably standing on the fish.
-The graph has started it’s climb so unless you’re walking long distances between small pockets of slow edge water, you might want to find somewhere else.
-The West Carson has actually been fishing pretty good if you’re willing to get out of Hope Valley.
-Pocket water around Woodfords or above Hope Valley have seen some action with euro or high-sticking nymphs.
+East Fork Carson River: The river is starting its full-blown run-off and is about 1000 CFS.
+The bad news is that it will be pretty tough to fish the next week or two, but the good news is that once it’s settled runoff will be over and should fish really good until late summer.
+If you do head out, think Pat’s Rubber Legs and worm patterns which should work in the slow water.
+The fish are around but limited to the slow edges - if you’re standing in the river you’re probably standing on the fish.
+A close by option is the West Carson which has been fishing pretty good if you’re willing to cover some water.
+The slower Pocket water around Woodfords or the meadows above Hope Valley have been producing some fish with euro or high-sticking heavy nymphs.
 Streamers are also in play with these flows and can be a lot of fun - it’s what we’re using primarily right now.

 East and West Carson River Fishing Regulations: